griffinmyers/wirepig/docs/http.md

 #### Duplicate Headers

-In the event that your application sends duplicate header values, they'll be matched as an array.
+In the event that your application sends duplicate headers, they'll be matched as an array.

 ```js
 dep.mock({